 Stay organized.
 Keep your genealogy information organized from the very beginning.
-Have a place ready to store your genealogy information that you collect.
+Have a place ready to store the genealogy information that you collect.
 Here are some options to help you stay organized.

-Use a a big plastic or metal storage container to protect your information you gather.
+Use a big plastic or metal storage container to protect the information you gather.
 This would help protect your precious information from water damage or any other outside forces.
-Example, a child or an animal could harm your valuable family tree findings.
+For example, a child or an animal could harm your valuable family tree findings.

-Use a family tree software, to store your family tree information.
+Use family tree software, to store your family tree information.

-Place documents and old family records inside page protectors insert them in a binder.
-Have different binder for each line.
+Place documents and old family records inside page protectors and insert them in a binder.
+Have different binders for each line.
 If you decide to use a binder, get a large one.
 This way you won’t run out of room as fast.

 Ask any and all living relatives that you know for their information.
 Have questions ready.
 When a person is asked a specific question, you get better results.
 If you just say, “Tell me more about my family,” they won’t know what specific thing to think about.
 Sometimes people’s memories need to be encouraged a little before they can really start to recall the past.